matrix-org/synapse/docs/auth_chain_difference_algorithm.md

 2. there is a link `L` between `B`'s chain ID and `A`'s chain ID such that `L.start_seq_no` <= `B.seq_no` and `A.seq_no` <= `L.end_seq_no`.

-There are actually two variants, one where we store links from each chain to every other reachable chain (the transitive closure of the links graph), and one where we remove redundant links (the transitive reduction of the links graph) e.g. if we have chains `C3 -> C2 -> C1` then the link `C3 -> C1` would not be stored.
-Synapse uses the former variant so that it doesn't need to recurse to test reachability between chains.
+There are actually two potential implementations, one where we store links from each chain to every other reachable chain (the transitive closure of the links graph), and one where we remove redundant links (the transitive reduction of the links graph) e.g. if we have chains `C3 -> C2 -> C1` then the link `C3 -> C1` would not be stored.
+Synapse uses the former implementations so that it doesn't need to recurse to test reachability between chains.

 ### Example

 An example auth graph would look like the following, where chains have been formed based on type/state_key and are denoted by colour and are labelled with `(chain ID, sequence number)`.
-Links are denoted by the arrows (links in grey are those that would be remove in the second variant described above).
+Links are denoted by the arrows (links in grey are those that would be remove in the second implementation described above).

 ![Example](auth_chain_diff.dot.png)